 - in a binder – my daughter created a binder for finished pictures.
 She puts a bit of wax paper between each one.

-Following is a list Nana’s chalk pastel tutorials:
+Following is a list of Free Hodgepodge chalk pastel tutorials:

 Classic Children’s Books

 - My Blue Boat (Teaching Art with Multiple Ages)

 - Lentil – shadows and facial expressions

 - Peter Pan (acrylic tutorial)